michael-aguilar-web/michaelsite-v3/about.md

 # about

-hello I'm Michael, aka Broccoli - I was previously a full-time degenerate sweaty gamer, but now I am a full-time mechanical engineer (GaTech 22')

-I like doing things that get the brain juices flowing 🙂
+hello I'm Michael, aka Broccoli - I'm a mechanical engineer that likes doing things that get the brain juices flowing :slightly_smiling_face:

 *discord: broccoccoccoli*